 The offer is shaped around the needs of the workforce alongside relevant regional, employer and curriculum requirements.
-Additionally, we have utilised the expertise of employers, professional bodies, T Level panels and others that we work with including our key partners: Association of Colleges, Association of School and College Leaders, Cognition, FutureLearn, AlphaPlus, Further Education Associates and Oxford Saïd Business School, University of Oxford.
+Additionally, we utilise the expertise of employers, professional bodies, T Level panels and others that we work with, including some our key partners, for example, Association of Colleges, Association of School and College Leaders, FutureLearn and AlphaPlus.

 For the purpose of data protection legislation, the Department for Education (DfE) is the data controller for the personal data processed as part of the T Level Professional Development Offer.
 Please read the privacy notice for more information.